The Way the Ball Bounces (Twins 2 Royals 7 – Game 102)

 Drew Butera was Robin on a team without a Batman.
 The boy wonder had his moments, and definitely handled his business behind the plate, but sidekicks need a different class of hero than the Twins have.

 Twins lose another one to the Royals, too.
 In the pop music world, there’s a song called “Royals” by Lorde.
-The ditty praises low-brow living, but this time it’s the Kansas City boys are showing more upward mobility.
+The ditty praises low-brow living, but this time it’s the Kansas City boys who are showing more upward mobility.

 (Twins 2 Royals 7 – Game 104)